Bashir Khairy: From AI Theory to Responsible Execution

 Innovation and Governance Cannot Be Separated

-A key theme from Bashir’s journey was clear:
+A key theme from Bashir’s journey was clear: AI innovation and governance cannot be treated as separate priorities.

 • risk